orcasound/.github/profile/README.md

 * <h3> Developers </h3>

 	+ If you're interested in contributing code, we would welcome your input on any of our projects listed in the [Current Volunteer Handbook](https://drive.google.com/file/d/1GHuylE3qPm2UAyUA_f1yOtMgutBpXF6V/view?usp=sharing).
-If you are interested in making a contribution to any of the listed projects, or would like to make a bigger commitment to Orcasound long-term, go ahead and introduce yourself in Orcasound's U#dev-general Slack channel!
+If you are interested in making a contribution to any of the listed projects, or would like to make a bigger commitment to Orcasound long-term, go ahead and introduce yourself in Orcasound's [#dev-general](https://orcasound.slack.com/archives/C01HLLQ0UTG) Slack channel!

 	+ Active Github repositories for our high-priority 2023 projects are [orcasite](https://github.com/orcasound/orcasite) for the live listening app and human detections, [orcanode](https://github.com/orcasound/orcanode) for the hydrophone network's audio streaming software (running on Raspberry Pis), [aifororcas-livesystem](https://github.com/orcasound/aifororcas-livesystem) for the OrcaHello AI system that auto-detects sounds, [orcamap-react](https://github.com/orcasound/orcamap-react) for mapping and analyzing SRKW location data, and [orca-shipnoise](https://github.com/orcasound/orca-shipnoise) for monitoring underwater noise pollution from large vessels that can interfere with orca communication. ***Please see each repo's CONTRIBUTING.md document for details!***